 Mike McQuaid, Software Engineer at GitHub, has written "Git in Practice" which provides over 60 techniques for working with and managing Git projects.
 InfoQ caught up with Mike, and asked about it.

 What it takes to build Android apps that scale up to millions of global users?
 At last AnDevCon, seven experienced Android developers tried to answer that question.

-Regular InfoQ Java contributor Dr. Alex Blewitt recently published “Eclipse 4 Plug-in Development by Example”.
+Regular InfoQ Java contributor Dr. Alex Blewitt has recently published a follow-up to last year’s "Eclipse 4 Plug-in Development by Example”.